 October weather starts out warm, which is ideal for walking and sightseeing and by the end of the month is trending toward chilly.
 Afternoon highs average 61 degrees Fahrenheit, with average nighttime lows around 45 degrees.

-November still is warmer than in many Central European destinations, but you'll still want to pack plenty of layers.
+November in Budapest is warmer than in many Central European destinations, but you'll still want to pack plenty of layers.
 With an average high of 46 degrees Fahrenheit, you'll be wearing a jacket to visit the early Christmas markets.